This blog was first published in January 2017 and has been updated in October 2018.

 Research your personas

-Now that you are armed with the above information, you can form a textual or visual framework (whichever way helps you digest information more effectively) which allow you to see exactly where your buyer persona’s pain points are and how you can relieve them and provide them with solutions to other problems.
+Now that you are armed with the above information, you can form a textual or visual framework (whichever helps you to digest information easily) which allow you to see exactly where your buyer persona’s pain points are and how you can relieve them and provide them with solutions to other problems.

-There’s no such thing as too much information when creating your personas (within reason of course – and for the express purpose of solving their problems with your products) as the more information you have, the more detailed and accurate your personas can be.
-Surveys are another avenue you can venture down, as you are able to get informative responses and collate statistics which can also inform your analytical.
+There’s no such thing as too much information when creating your personas (within reason of course) as the more information you have, the more detailed and accurate your personas can be.
+Surveys are another avenue you can venture down, as you are able to get informative responses and collate statistics which can also inform your buyer persona creation and refinement.

 What can I do with my Buyer Personas?

 Implement them into your marketing efforts.
-Everything you do, create or intend should be innately linked with solving your persona’s problem.
-They are the embodiment of your ‘ideal’ customer – and in some cases, your buyer personas may encompass a wider variety of people too, that’s great – but in an age of information abundance and excess, being accurate, not assumptive, is the key to success.
+Everything you do, create or intend should be linked to solving your persona’s problem.
+They are the embodiment of your ‘ideal’ customer.
+Sure, in some cases, your buyer personas will encompass a wider variety of people – but in an age of information abundance and excess, being accurate, not assumptive, is the key to success.
 Your buyer personas are your marketing bibliography, the people your efforts are linked to, and if you can consistently market your product, business or service to these personas, our experience shows us that your marketing campaigns will bring you success.

-What you can do with your newly created buyer personas is to start developing your content, produce targeted advertising and refine all aspects of your marketing to relate directly to these personas.
+What you can do with your newly created buyer personas is to start developing your content, produce targeted advertising and refine all aspects of your marketing to relate directly to these personas and their pain points.
 If you have done enough detailed research, you will have a plethora of information which you can use to inform your future efforts.